 - The Crown in Shorwell - West Wight pub with trout stream in the garden

-- Off The Rails in Yarmouth - quirky cafe/restaurant in former railway station - Winner in the Best Place for Dogs category at the Red Funnel Isle of Wight Awards in 2021.
+- Off The Rails in Yarmouth - quirky café/restaurant in former railway station - Winner in the Best Place for Dogs category at the Red Funnel Isle of Wight Awards in 2021 and 2023.

 - Seaview Hotel in, er, Seaview - quite posh restaurant with good reputation